pellis2130/pellis2130.github.io/README.md

-# Personal Website Portfolio – Deployment & Hosting Project

 ## Project Overview
-This project demonstrates the development, deployment, and local hosting of a fully responsive website created using HTML5 and CSS3.
-The website showcases modern web design practices, including semantic structure, responsive layouts, and clean visual styling.
+This project is a fully functional portfolio-style website built using HTML5 and CSS3.
+The purpose of this website is to demonstrate my ability to design, structure, style, and deploy a responsive webpage while following modern web development practices.

-In addition to building the website, this project focuses on real-world developer workflows such as documenting a project using Markdown, deploying a live site with GitHub Pages, and running a local server environment using XAMPP.
+The website includes multiple sections such as an About section, a Projects section, and a Contact section.
+It is designed to be clean, user-friendly, and responsive across different devices.
+This project also includes deployment using GitHub Pages and local hosting using XAMPP.

 ---

 ## Website Features

+- Semantic HTML5 structure for accessibility and organization
+- Navigation menu with internal links
+- About section with personal introduction
+- Projects section with a structured table and preview images
+- Contact form with input fields (Name, Email, Subject, Message)
+- CSS styling including colors, spacing, and layout
+- Hover effects and transitions for interactivity
-- Responsive design using Flexbox and media queries
+- Responsive layout using Flexbox
-- Structured layout using semantic HTML5 elements
-- Clean and modern visual styling with CSS3
-- Multi-section layout (Home, About, Portfolio, Contact)
-- Organized and readable code with comments
+- Media queries for mobile, tablet, and desktop devices

 ---